Laos women's national rugby union team

-The Laos women's national rugby union team is a national sporting side that represents Thailand in women's rugby union.
+The Laos women's national rugby union team is a national sporting side that represents Laos in women's rugby union.
 It first played international sevens rugby in 2007 at the South East Asia sevens, where it finished third.
 It then played a ten-a-side international against Cambodia in 2009, and in 2010 it won a non-test match developmental tournament involving Thailand and the Philippines.
 Its first full test was against Thailand in 2011.